BUSM 2027 Leadership, Influence and Change A

 Coordinator Jayne Bye Opens in new window

-Description This online unit focuses on leadership and change practice, and has considerable potential to support employability.
-It is the first of two units on leadership, influence and change and lays the foundation for the evidence-based inquiry to be carried out in 200885 Leadership, influence and change B. Its strong work-based and reflective enquiry component will help students explore how to initiate and carry through improvements and projects to current work.
+Description This online subject focuses on leadership and change practice, and has considerable potential to support employability.
+It is the first of two subjects on leadership, influence and change and lays the foundation for the evidence-based inquiry to be carried out in 200885 Leadership, influence and change B. Its strong work-based and reflective enquiry component will help students explore how to initiate and carry through improvements and projects to current work.
 Students will also develop skills to enable them to manage their learning in new work contexts.
-In this unit, the concept of 'work' is not limited to paid employment.
-However, for successful completion of this unit it will be very important to be involved in some ongoing project where students can influence others and initiate change.
+In this subject, the concept of 'work' is not limited to paid employment.
+However, for successful completion of this subject it will be very important to be involved in some ongoing project where students can influence others and initiate change.

 Discipline Business And Management

 Check your HECS Band contribution amount via the Fees page.